-CRITERION 1: The building, structure, improvement, or site is designated on either a national, state, or local level as an historic preservation district or an architectural landmark or site.

-ANALYSIS: The Historic District Design Guidelines recommend identifying, retaining, and preserving buildings which are important in defining the overall historic character of a historic district or neighborhood.

-CRITERION 2: The building, structure, improvement, or site is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense.

-Presently, there is no portion of the structure or design element on the home or site that could not be reproduced or replicated without great difficulty or expense.
+- CRITERION 1: The building, structure, improvement, or site is designated on either a national, state, or local level as an historic preservation district or an architectural landmark or site. - ANALYSIS: The Historic District Design Guidelines recommend identifying, retaining, and preserving buildings which are important in defining the overall historic character of a historic district or neighborhood. - CRITERION 2: The building, structure, improvement, or site is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense. - ANALYSIS: Presently, there is no portion of the structure or design element on the home or site that could not be reproduced or replicated without great difficulty or expense.
 The Applicant desires to increase the size of the existing house that will require a major renovation to the existing structure and will have challenges to overcome without the ability to meet applicable building code requirements.
-This will be non-feasible, as it will result in a great difficulty and expense for a structure that does not exemplify any specific craftsmanship or detailing.
+This will be non-feasible, as it will result in a great difficulty and expense.